affinidi/atn-workshop-nextjs/README.md

 If you are processing personal data, please protect the privacy and other legal rights of your end-users and store their personal or sensitive information securely.

 Some of our components would also require you to incorporate our end-user notices into your terms and conditions.

-### Are Affinidi Reference Applications free for use?

-Affinidi Reference Applications are free, so come onboard and experiment with our tools and see what you can build!
-We may bill for certain components in the future, but we will inform you beforehand.

 ### Do I need to provide you with anything?